pixelfed/pixelfed/docker/faq.md

 1. Point your proxy upstream to the exposed `web` port (**Default**: `8080`).
     * The port is controlled by the `DOCKER_WEB_PORT_EXTERNAL_HTTP` key in `.env`.
     * The setting is near the bottom of the file.
+1. Run `docker compose up -d --remove-orphans` to apply the configuration

 ## How do I use my own SSL certificate?